chaeheekang/chaeheekang/README.md

 ### Introduce
-🤗 Hi~ I'm chaehee.
+🤗 Hi.
+This is Chaehee based in Seoul.
 I'm interested in DevOps and Cloud Security.
-🖥️ I majored in '**Department of Information Security**' to understand information security.
+🖥️ My major is '**Department of Information Security**' since I want to understand information security area.
 🧑🏽‍💼 For knowledge of corporate management, I majored in '**Corporate Security Convergence Major**'
-☁️ Active as the 4thd president of [CLOUD CLUB](https://cloudclub.oopy.io/), a cloud student union club.
+☁️ Active as the 4thd president of **[CLOUD CLUB](https://www.cloudclub.kr/)**, a cloud student union club.
 🍚 Participate in the Next Generation Security Leader Training Program([BOB](https://www.kitribob.kr/)) and carry out projects related to ‘cloud security’.

 ### Skill Set